drinkbird/drinkbird.github.io/_posts/blog/2023-09-01-fully-remote-work.md

 ## Introduction: The remote work evolution

-The COVID-19 pandemic ushered in a chaotic period where remote work was often more about survival than optimisation.
+The COVID-19 pandemic ushered in a chaotic period where remote work was often more about survival than optimization.
 Home offices were set up in haste, kids attended virtual school in the next room, and people were unusually stressed.
 That may have led to misconceptions about the nature of remote work, as the lines between professional and personal life were blurred.

 Fast forward to our present day, approaching 2024, and we stand at the threshold of a new era of professional collaboration, where the chaos and misconceptions of the pandemic have given way to reflection, learning, and adaptation.

-Across companies, reporting structures, and leadership styles, diverse perspectives on remote work have emerged, with some favouring traditional office spaces to optimise face-to-face collaboration, while others discover that the right combination of structure, discipline, and communication can make remote work not just a viable option but an enhanced way to connect, contribute and create.
+Across companies, reporting structures, and leadership styles, diverse perspectives on remote work have emerged, with some favoring traditional office spaces to optimize face-to-face collaboration, while others discover that the right combination of structure, discipline, and communication can make remote work not just a viable option but an enhanced way to connect, contribute and create.

 This rich and varied landscape is a recognition that the modern work environment is not bound by a one-size-fits-all approach but rather shaped by each individual's unique needs, preferences, and potential.